University of Minnesota Resources

 The Program in Health Disparities Research is housed within the Medical School at the University of Minnesota.
 The program’s goal is to eliminate health inequalities through collaborative research, innovative education, and trusted community partnerships.

 Peer Mentors are faculty members in the Academic Health Center with expertise in health equity research who are willing to serve as a resource or informal mentor to other faculty.
 Selected peer mentors were identified by students as excelling in the area of including health equity discussions in the classroom.
-Peer mentors can be called upon by faculty who teach core MPH classes (i.e., core courses) to guide the development of their classes and/or troubleshoot solutions to issues that arise in the classroom.
+Peer mentors can be called upon by faculty who teach core MPH classes (i.e., core courses) to help troubleshoot solutions to issues that arise in the classroom, suggest readings or speakers and help answer specific questions on course syllabi pertaining to the mentors expertise.
 The following faculty members will serve as peer mentors:

 Sarah Gollust, firstname.lastname@example.org